"Worry Papers" - A Metaphor for an Anxiety Attack

 I guess I wouldn't be a human being if I wasn't exhausted under those circumstances.
 Anyone would be.
 Even neurotypical people can get insomnia or nervousness with steroids - just not quite to the extent as happens to me.

 But the extra fun part is the cascade that happens if you have mental illness.
-Exhaustion isn't remedied by sleep... exhaustion often causes more symptoms, like anxiety rearing its ugly head with a mighty roar, which causes even less sleep.
+Exhaustion isn't remedied by sleep because you can't sleep... exhaustion often causes more symptoms.
+One is the worst is anxiety which rears its ugly head with a mighty roar, causing even less sleep.

 Last night I fell asleep much later than my usual but still not extremely late.
 So insomnia wasn't a big cause for why I didn't get a lot of sleep.
 This time it was anxiety.